britram/rains-prototype/draft-trammell-rains-protocol.md

 available both in the zone itself and in the superordinate zone, the assertion in the superordinate zone will take precedence.

-### Address Assertions {#revassertions}

-Reverse naming services in RAINS will be covered in a future revision of this document; a non-normative, older version of the reverse naming service specification, which gives the broad outline of the design, can be found in
-{{reverse}}.

 ## Object Types and Encodings {#obj-types}

 Each Object associated with a given subject name in a Singular Assertion (see